James Cullen (PTAA): Life

-James Aloysius Cullen was born the 23 October 1841 New Ross County Wexford and received his early schooling at the school of the Christian School Brothers in his native village before entering the Jesuit High School of Clongowes Woods in 1856.
+James Aloysius Cullen was born 23 October 1841 New Ross County Wexford and received his early schooling at the school of the Christian School Brothers in his native village before entering the Jesuit secondary school of Clongowes Wood College in 1856.
 Believing that Jesuits were involved only in educational work, in 1861 he chose to enter the seminary (St. Patrick's, Carlow College) for the diocese of Ferns for which he was ordained priest on 28 October 1864, in Carlow.
 He was appointed curate in Wexford, where he introduced the Christmascrib.
 From there, he was assigned in 1866 to Enniscorthy.
 It was there, Cullen first became concerned with men spending their money on drink.
 He worked with local businessmen to improve housing for boatmen carrying goods between Enniscorthy and Wexford.

 He entered the Society of Jesus in 1881 and took his first vows at Milltown Park in 1883.
 After studies in Louvain, Belgium, he returned to Dublin, where, he served as vice-rector at Belvedere College.
 In 1884, he was appointed spiritual father at Belvedere, a position he retained for twenty years while also engaged in other ministry.